The deadline facing Newcastle United to conclude January transfer business

 What will Newcastle United look to do before deadline day?

 Newcastle will likely only sign players if they are able to move on some of their fringe players or are forced into a sale of one of their first-team options.
-The fates of Jamaal Lascelles, Kieran Trippier, Miguel Almiron and Callum Wilson could all be decided between now and the end of the window with all four being linked with a move away from the club.
+Jamaal Lascelles, Kieran Trippier and Callum Wilson have all been linked with moves away from the club in recent times, although they are all now expected to stay on Tyneside this month.

+The most likely departure would be Miguel Almiron who has been linked with a move to Saudi Arabia.
+However, the Saudi Pro League transfer window closes on January 30, meaning if there is no movement on a deal in the coming hours, the Paraguayan will likely remain at St James' Park.